 Welcome back to Facades World, on the day of the date and after a quite hectic Christmas for everyone, we bring you a copy that is going to make you talk.
-It is a shared economic house... that's right, "shared".
-Then you will know the history behind this peculiar construction and in parallel you can use each of the images that we will share as examples.
-No more chatter ... we start!
+It is a shared economic house... that's right, "shared."
+Then you will know the history behind this peculiar construction and in parallel you can use as an example each of the images that we will share.
+Without further chatter ... we begin!

 Design of economic shared house